 Our pastoral team, led by the Housemaster, Mr Manning (Old House) and Housemistress, Mrs Batchelor (School House) and their families is made up of truly committed individuals with masses of experience and bags of energy.
-Mr Britt and Mrs Schutte are the deputies and lead the houses one evening per week.
+Mr Thomas and Mrs Schutte are the deputies and lead the houses one evening per week.
 Each house has a team of five matrons, one of whom is on duty every evening.
 Our matrons take care of the children’s medical needs, and are always ready to listen and offer advice, comfort and share a joke!

 Each year we welcome 4 young people known as GAPS from the Southern Hemisphere – two GAPS live in each boarding house and provide additional support to the boarding staff and bridge the gap between the children and the teachers, fulfilling the role of older siblings.